shafiyyaa/JavascriptStudy/README.md

 ## Mini Projects

-- Array Manipulation: Demonstrating various array methods.
+- Array Manipulation: Demonstrating array methods.
 - Odd-Even Checker: A simple program to check if a number is odd or even.
 - Nested Conditions: Example of using nested conditional statements.
 - XO Counter: A JavaScript function to count the occurrences of the letters 'X' and 'O' in a given string.